instructlab/dev-docs/docs/cli/ilab-rag-retrieval.md

 The script should guide users in overriding default options and generating the RAG artifacts in the configured vector database instance.
 By default, support for MilvusLite will be included.

+> **ℹ️ CLI-based alternative:** This is an alternative to run both the document transformation and the document ingestion in
+> could be to run the document ingestion pipeline as part of the existing
+> `ilab data generate` command, with additional options to:
+> * overcome the limitation of starting from `qna.yaml` documents
+> * define an input and output locations
+> Example:
+> ```yaml
+> generate:
+>   rag:
+>     enabled: true
+>     input: /path/to/source-docs/folder
+>     output: /path/to/processed-docs/folder
+> rag:
+>   ...
+> ```
+> When `generate.rag.enabled` is set to `true`, the `ilab data generate command` executes the document ingestion pipeline, transforming
+> the source documents in the `generate.rag.input` folder into the configured vector database:
+> * Step 1: Transform the documents using the existing `SDG` modules (powered by `docling`).
+> * Step 2: Ingest the pre-processed artifacts from `generate.rag.output` into the configured database.

 **TODO** Introduce the evaluation framework

 ### 3.2 RAG Ingestion Pipeline Options